Using this website

 Other accessibility issues

-When accessing the new beta functionality using the Internet Explorer browser you are presented with an unnecessary pop-up.
+When accessing the new functionality using the Internet Explorer browser you are presented with an unnecessary pop-up.
 This is confusing for keyboard only users as there is no context.

 When using the use my location feature on the interactive map using the Internet Explorer browser, a pop up from the browser is displayed but it does not receive focus.
 This creates issues for keyboard only users who must tab through the rest of the page before enabling the feature.